 * Experienced, safe – and brilliant! – guides * New Routes * Unmatched success rate for getting trekkers to the top * The best information for trek preparations * Fully fledged KPAP partners * Strong ethical policy towards the environment

-The star of the montane forest zone is the beautiful flower Impatiens kilimanjari, an endemic fleck of dazzling red and yellow in the shape of an inch-long tuba.
-You’ll see them by the side of the path on the southern side of the mountain.
+The star of the montane forest zone, however, is the beautiful flower Impatiens kilimanjari.
+This endemic fleck of dazzling red and yellow grows in the shape of an inch-long tuba.
+You’ll usually see them by the side of the path on the southern side of the mountain.

 Alpine desert (4000m-5000m)

 They also have to put up with both inordinate cold and intense sun, usually in the same day.
-Up to about 4700m you’ll also find the Asteraceae, a bright yellow daisy-like flower and the most cheerful-looking organism at this height.
+Yet survive they do.
+For up to about 4700m you’ll also find the Asteraceae, a bright yellow daisy-like flower and the most cheerful-looking organism at this height.

 Ice cap (5000m-5895m): where have the flowers of Kilimanjaro gone?